List of The Shield characters: The Strike Team

 Dutch's communication with the Strike Team beyond Vic rotated between assisting them in gang and homicide-related cases on the street, and regular antagonism, due to their loyalty to Vic, who disliked Dutch for the majority of the series and played pranks on the detective.
-The Strike Team as a collective held both respect and fear for the detective, as they knew his unorthodox criminal profiling techniques and effective investigation methods were a threat to their various illegal activities.
-This is most evident when Dutch began establishing links between the Strike Team and the Armenian Money Train heist.
+The Strike Team as a collective held both respect and fear for the detective, as they knew his unorthodox criminal profiling techniques and effective investigation methods were a threat to their illegal activities.
+This was most evident when Dutch began establishing links between the Strike Team and the Armenian Money Train heist.

-Shane in particular shared Vic's antagonism against Dutch, bullying him solely because Vic did so.
+Shane in particular shared Vic's antagonism against Dutch, bullying him solely because Vic did.
 Lem was more neutral and playful with Dutch, working together with him with a level of respect as any other fellow police officer.
 Ronnie hardly interacted with Dutch but when they did it usually involved one of Vic's pranks, such as when Ronnie and Vic planted an unauthorised wire in Dutch's vehicle to watch his mostly unsuccessful attempts to woo his date before he dropped her off while singing "Hungry Like the Wolf".